About this website project

 We who have contributed to the creation of this platform are a diverse multinational team of varying age, ethnicity, background, profession and connection to Moral Re-Armament (MRA)/Initiatives of Change (IofC).
 Click here to see all the main contributors.

 This project is possible because of the Foundation For A New World.
 Part of the capital from the sale of Alnäs, the MRA centre in Sweden, in 2001, was given to the association Kultur for Livet (Renewal Arts, Sweden), aimed at focussing the arts in MRA.
 In 2012 the members of the association put that capital into a foundation with the simple purpose of making available for all people of the world, a means of exploring, primarily through the internet, the spiritual and moral heritage of Frank Buchman and his work.
 The purposes of the foundation are listed here.

 An international group of people has worked over several years to clarify the aims and scope of the project.
 Work was done to gather material, classify it, and to define the database structure to hold the resources.
 Some initial ideas for website design were prepared.

 To read a PDF file with more extensive information about the background, click here.

 In 2018 all this preparation work took off, with a strengthened team dedicated to producing the first version of a website.
-What you see today, which was launched in January 2019, is only a very simple illustration of the possibilities of what is an enormous undertaking.
+A very simple 'Alpha' version was launched in January 2019, illustrating the possibilities of what is an enormous undertaking.